FlavScents AInsights Entry: Raspberry Ketone (CAS: 5471-51-2)

 - European Union: Approved under Regulation (EC) No 1334/2008 with FL No. 07.008.

-- United Kingdom: Aligns with EU regulations post-Brexit.
+- United Kingdom: Follows EU regulations post-Brexit.

 - Asia: Approved for use in Japan and China, with specific restrictions in some ASEAN countries.

-- Latin America: Generally accepted, with specific regulations in Brazil and MERCOSUR countries.
+- Latin America: Generally accepted, but specific regulations may vary by country.

 Citation hooks: FEMA; EFSA; national authority publications